-Please note that this guarantee does not extend to damage caused by wear and tear, such as a dents or scratches or worn leather.
+Please note that this guarantee does not extend to general wear and tear, such as a dents, scratches or worn leather.
 Nor does it extend to jewellery which has been lost or which has clearly suffered mis-use or inappropriate force.

 In most cases we will be able to help at a very reasonable cost - get in touch.

 Leather is a natural fibre and if worn daily then will inevitably show signs of wear.
-To pro-long the life of your leather jewellery you should avoid exposure to water, lotions and perfumes, and extremes of temperature.
+To prolong the life of your leather jewellery you should avoid exposure to water, lotions and perfumes, and extremes of temperature.
 You should also remove when doing exercise or sleeping.
 If you have a leather bracelet that is beginning to look tired we can remove your silver charms and attach them to a new bracelet at a reasonable cost – get in touch.

 Handmade silver and gold jewellery requires care to keep it looking it's best.
 Detailed care instructions can be found here.

 We also provide a complimentary anti-tarnish polish cloth with each order of silver or gold jewellery.
 The polish cloth should be used each time you wear your jewellery to prevent tarnish from forming.
 You will need to replace your polish cloth from time to time - we recommend Town Talk silver or gold polish cloths, which can be purchased from us, or are widely available elsewhere.